cs3041-18b/cs3041-18b.github.io/designs/visual_assn.md

 - People who live in Worcester in their 50s

 While you will not redesign the entire website, you should redesign _4-5_ pages on the website.
 One of those pages *must be the homepage*.
 The others must be accessible from the homepage.

+It makes sense to choose a site from the above list that you think would be appropriate for your target demographic.
+In some cases, multiple sites may be appropriate; you'll need to make a decision by talking it through with your group members.

 **REMEMBER: Do not share who you are designing for with any other students in the class**